jhumphry/SPARK_SipHash/README.md

 ### Package `SipHash.Entropy`

 This package provides routines to indicate if a system entropy source is available, and to attempt to set the SipHash key using it.
-Two implementations of this package are currently included, one that assumes no system entropy source is available and one that uses `/dev/urandom` on Linux or other Unix-like systems.
-A suitable implementation should be compiled into the library.
+Three implementations of this package are currently included, one that assumes no system entropy source is available, one that uses `/dev/urandom` on Linux or other Unix-like systems and one that uses the `getrandom` system call on Linux.
+A suitable implementation should be compiled into the library to provide randomisation - if an attacker can predict the key used for SipHash, the benefit provided by using the package will be very limited.

 Note that the facilities in `Ada.Numerics.Discrete_Random` may not be sufficient to set the key.
 The time-dependent reset function may lead